 decorated nut and fruit free carrot cake with brown butter cream cheese frosting

 | | |

 My mom has always loved carrot cake… and I have always not loved carrot cake.
-That was until going to pastry school and realizing it wasn’t the cake I didn’t like but the nuts and fruit that were often crammed inside.
+That was until I went to pastry school and realized it wasn’t the cake I didn’t like, but the nuts and fruit that were often crammed inside.
 I hate, despise, truly detest nuts and/or dried fruit in baked goods.
 They do not belong and absolutely ruin the texture of a perfectly good sweet treat.
 I will die on this hill (with the only exception potentially being pistachios…potentially).

-I know I’m not alone in this passion so I decided to provide for my fellow “no nuts for me” folks with this beauty.
+I know I’m not alone in this passion, so I decided to provide this beauty for my fellow “no nuts for me” folks.
 A nut and dried fruit-free carrot cake layered and topped with a delicious brown butter cream cheese frosting, which adds just the right caramelized touch of flavor to bring it all together.
-Plus, there are two cakes that require a cream cheese frosting or they are simply incorrect.
-What are they you ask?
-Red velvet and carrot cake.
+Plus, there are two cakes that require a cream cheese frosting, or they are simply incorrect.
+What are they, you ask?
+Red velvet cake and carrot cake.

+decorated nut and fruit free carrot cake with brown butter cream cheese frosting